-Sometimes you know exactly why your wrist hurts—you fell and used your hand to brace for impact.
-And sometimes you don’t know.
-If your wrist pain comes on more gradually, you may be wondering why?
-There are several potential reasons, but before we discuss the common causes of wrist pain, let’s take a quick look at the anatomy of your wrist.
+Sometimes you know exactly why your wrist hurts, you fell and used your hand to brace for impact, and sometimes you don’t.
+If your wrist pain came on more gradually, you may be wondering what is causing it?
+There are several potential reasons why you may be experiencing pain in your wrist, but before we discuss the five most common causes of wrist pain, let’s take a quick look at the anatomy of your wrist.

 The wrist is formed where the two bones of the forearm – the radius (the larger bone on the thumb side of the arm) and the ulna (the smaller bone on the pinky side) – meet the carpal(wrist) bones.
 Rather than a single joint, the wrist is a complex joint of eight small bones, with ligaments, tendons and muscles.
 The unique formation of bones and ligaments is what gives your wrist a wide range of movements: up and down; side to side, and around in a circle.
 Damage to any of the components can cause wrist pain.

 Check out our video “Relieve TFCC & Wrist Pain with the Wrist POP Splint” – View Video

 1. Carpal Tunnel Syndrome is the most common cause of wrist pain.
 Carpal Tunnel develops when the median nerve that runs from the forearm through the wrist gets mashed and inflamed.
 Because the nerve is damaged, sensory impulses aren’t transmitted the way they should be.
 You may initially feel itchiness, numbness, or burning in your fingers and hand.